web-id-fr/Ail/README.md

 ```

 5/ Update Views to your own logic on resources/views/vendors/ail.
-By default, it will display `name` attribute.
+By default, it will display the `name` attribute.

 ## Changelog